 The page for HM’s ongoing cull of books & related stuff from the studio's shelves.
-Everything listed is net plus tracked shipping; the cost will be quoted when the order is received.
+The listings are broken into two parts:

-Prices are US$.
+Everything listed is US$ net plus tracked shipping; the cost will be quoted when the order is received.
 New customers will be asked to pay when the order is placed.
 Cheque and Paypal are accepted.

 All inquiries regarding condition etc. will be answered as fully as possible, with photos.
 All sales final.
 Inquiries to hm [at] heavenlymonkey.com.

 A collection of 11 single-signatures items (with one exception) produced at HM between 2012 and 2021.
 Five sets (four offered for sale, now O.P.) were assembled, with a descriptive contents sheet set in Perpetua, and presented in a clamshell box (approx. 7 x 10 inches) covered in black cloth.
 Each box included:

 8 x 12 inches.
 Frontis wood engraving by Shinsuke Minegishi, title page, printer’s three-page foreword, all printed on Arches wove, followed by: last page of the foreword printed (i.e. repeated) on Guarro laid; three leaves with the pages displaying Optima and Perpetua repeated on Arches wove, Guarro laid & HM Text (to demonstrate how the appearance of a type is affected by the paper on which it is printed).
 Three copies, each sewn on four vellum slips & laced into a limp paste-paper case. $150